ibm-cloud-docs/FileStorage/provisioning-file-storage.md

    | 4,000 - 7,999 | 300 - 48,000|
    | 8,000 - 9,999 | 500 - 48,000 |
    | 10,000 - 12,000 | 1,000 - 48,000 |
-   {: caption="Table 1.
-Available IOPS based on volume size" caption-side="bottom"}
+   {: caption="Available IOPS based on volume size" caption-side="bottom"}

 By default, you can provision a combined total of 700 {{site.data.keyword.filestorage_short}} volumes.
 To increase the number of your volumes, contact Support.
 For more information, see [Managing storage limits](/docs/FileStorage?topic=FileStorage-managinglimits).
 For more information about the limit on simultaneous authorizations, see the [FAQs](/docs/FileStorage?topic=FileStorage-file-storage-faqs#authlimit).
 {: important}